Volunteer Events Notice

-Get involved in maintaining more than 80 miles of trails by joining the EBMUD Mokelumne Volunteer Program (MVP), or participate in other stewardship efforts, such as sign repair, cleanups, bird watching, guided hikes and historical talks.
+Get involved in maintaining 90 miles of trails by joining the EBMUD Mokelumne Volunteer Program (MVP), or participate in other stewardship efforts, such as sign repair, cleanups, bird watching, guided hikes and historical talks.

 Be a MVP